-Outside the zoo, Balboa Park gets dolled up during the holidays too.
-Visit during the annual December Nights event for special music and dance performances, seasonal activities and crafts, carnival rides, holiday foods from around the world at the International Cottages, and spectacular displays in the historic Botanical Building.
+Balboa Park gets dolled up during the holidays too.
+Visit during the annual December Nights event for special music and dance performances, special activities and crafts, holiday foods from around the world, and spectacular displays in the Botanical Building.

 To avoid crowds, consider joining the Early Morning Panda Tour, which includes access to the park before gates officially open.
 You’ll see the bears get their breakfast, then take a guided shuttle tour of the zoo.

-Inside Queenslander House, find out more about these animals with a peek inside the koala-food prep-kitchen, where the keepers prepare the tree-dwellers’ meals of the tender shoots, leaves, and twigs of the eucalyptus tree.
-Walk to nearby enclosures to hear cockatoos squawk, kookaburras (a bird known as the bushman’s alarm clock) trill, chortle, and hoot, and see wallabies hop.
+Inside Queenslander House find out more about these animals with a peek inside the koala food prep kitchen, where the keepers prepare the tree-dwellers’ meals of the tender shoots, leaves and twigs of the eucalyptus tree.
+Walk to the nearby enclosures to hear cockatoos squawk, kookaburras (a bird known as the bushman’s alarm clock) trill, chortle and hoot and see wallabies hop.

-If you’d like a more in-depth experience, book the one-hour Discovery Cart Tour to learn more about koalas, kangaroos, and other animals from knowledgeable guides, who will answer your questions and relate how the zoo’s conservation efforts are having an impact worldwide.
-These tours go to area of the zoo not visited by the bus tours, and groups are small, so the guides can answer more of your questions.
+If you’d like a more in-depth experience book the one hour Discovery Cart Tour to learn more about koalas, kangaroos and other animals from knowledgeable guides who will answer your questions and relate how the zoo’s conservation efforts are having an impact worldwide.
+These tours go to areas of the zoo not visited by the bus tours and groups are small so the guides can answer more of your questions.